 If you have questions not covered here, please email firstname.lastname@example.org.

-Once you have submitted your initial application you will be invited to our Participants Forum to connect with past, present, and future interns.
+Once you have submitted your initial application you will be added to the Participant Portal to view & complete all of the steps in the process.
+You will also be invited to our Participant Forum to connect with past, present, and future interns.

 In which region of France will I be placed?

 We have partner schools in many areas of France varying from urban, suburban, and rural.
 We will work diligently to find the best fit for you and our partner schools.
 Check out our Where in the world? page to see more.

 What will my daily schedule be like?